Dr-Lab1/Dr-Lab1/README.md

 ### Ranked [![committers.top badge](https://user-badge.committers.top/congo_kinshasa/Dr-Lab1.svg)](https://user-badge.committers.top/congo_kinshasa/Dr-Lab1) in the DRC - Kinshasa

-🌱 Specializing in Blockchain and Fullstack Software Development, Technical Instruction, and Content Creation
+🌱 Specializing in Blockchain and Fullstack Software Development, Technical Instruction, and Content Creation.

 👨‍💻 Over 4 years of experience in software development, with a focus on blockchain technology since 2022